esau-morais/react-hooks/README.md

 - New state value depends on the previous state value?
 You can pass a function to setter function
 - When dealing with objects or arrays, always make sure to spread your state variable and then call the setter function

-To understand better, see the example below or [interact with the code](https://codesandbox.io/s/github/esau-morais/React-Hooks) using codesandbox
+To understand better, see the example below or interact with the code forking the project

 <div align="center">
   <img src="./public/useState.png" alt="useState" width="100%" />